RITlug/teleirc/README.md

 ## License

-TeleIRC is provided under the [MIT License](https://github.com/RITlug/teleirc/blob/master/LICENSE).
+TeleIRC is licensed under the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0).
-If you're working on TeleIRC, please share improvements back upstream!
+Not a lawyer?
+Get a [quick summary from tldrlegal.com](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) on what you can, cannot, and must do.